Geta/Geta.Bring/README.md

 ### Upgrading from previous versions (in EPiServer)

-Previous versions of this package used the unathenticated Pickup Api, Bring now requires authentication.
+Previous versions of this package used the unathenticated Pickup Api, Bring now rate limits unauthenticated calls.

 Previous versions of this package used Bring Shipping API 1.0.
 This package is now upgraded to use version 2.0.

 Make sure to note that dependency injection now requires that a MyBring user and API key is stated when configuring _IShippingClient_.